teejayen/teejayen.github.io/quotes.md

 >
 >― Will Rogers

-"Forces beyond your control can take away everything you possess except one thing, your freedom to choose how you will respond to the situation.
+>"Forces beyond your control can take away everything you possess except one thing, your freedom to choose how you will respond to the situation.
 You cannot control what happens to you in life, but you can always control what you will feel and do about what happens to you."
 >
 >— Viktor E. Frankl

+>"Words may inspire but only action creates change."
+>
+>— Simon Sinek

-*Last updated 2018-10-19.*
+*Last updated 2018-11-07.*